First Year Connections

 - A means to address social and academic concerns

 To participate in the FYC program you must:

-3. Return your completed LLC application by June 1 to the Department of University Housing at the address indicated on the application or email as an attachment to email@example.com.
+- Return your completed LLC application by April 1 to the Department of University Housing & Residence Life at the address indicated on the application or email as an attachment to email@example.com

-4. Your high school transcript must be on file at the TWU Admissions Office.
+- Your high school transcript must be on file at the TWU Admissions Office

-Acceptance to the FYC program will be made on a date-order, space-available basis for applicants who meet the program requirements.
-A maximum of 25 students will be accepted to each learning community.
-Residential participants will live in Stark Hall or Guinn Hall.
-Exact housing placements will be made after students have attended New Student Orientation and FYC participants are selected.
+- Acceptance to the FYC program will be made on a date-order, space-available basis for applicants who meet the program requirements.
+Residential participants will live in Guinn Hall.

 TWU’s freshman seminar, UNIV 1231, provides an opportunity for students to identify their individual learning styles, and to develop the skills necessary to learn and succeed in their academic program.
 The course emphasizes effective integration of learning style with academic skills, personal management and resource utilization.

 UNIV 1231 is required for all first year students and some special student groups (Honors, LLC, etc.) who are transferring less than thirteen credit hours.
 Please note that for the purposes of this program; dual, IB, and AP credits do not count as exemptions for enrollment in UNIV 1231.

 This course is beneficial to all students who are interested in maximizing their academic success.